 The mid 19th century Opium Wars with the British, later French, had ended with the defeat of China, revealing the backward nature of the Chinese military and industry.
 This backwardness was believed to have been caused by China's scientific and technological disadvantages.
 In order to catch up with the world, the Qing court initiated a self-strengthening movement, which aimed to promote practical applications modelled from the West.
 From the 1870s, modern industry and commerce rapidly developed, fostering a new generation of Chinese elite, mainly businessmen, governmental officials and military officers.
 These new elites had generally been well educated in traditional Chinese studies, and had a certain knowledge about western culture.
-They played influential roles in Chinese politics and political reform.
+They played influential roles in Chinese politics and economics, in that they saw the West as a positive model and pushed for social and political reform.
 They contributed significantly to social and political reform.

 From the 1860s onwards, various treaty ports and concessions designated to different countries were established and settled with foreigners from Japan, America, Russia and Western Europe.
 They constructed a distinct living environment in which public parks held a central position, thereby introducing the first public parks in China.
 The first public park was established by the British in their concession in Shanghai in 1868 and finally opened to the Chinese in 1886.
-It was initially closed to Chinese people, an issue disputed by the Chinese elite and some westerners.13 Thus even before its opening, another public garden was constructed in Shanghai solely for Chinese use.
+It was initially closed to Chinese people, an issue disputed by the Chinese elite and some westerners.
+Thus even before its opening, another public garden was constructed in Shanghai solely for Chinese use.

-13 Jindai zhongguo shehui wenhua bianqianlu (近代中国社会文化变迁录 Records of the Changing Social Culture of Modern China), Vol. 1, ed. by Zhiqin Liu (刘志琴) (Hangzhou: Zhejiang People's Press, 1998), p.
+Culture of Modern China), Vol. 1, ed. by Zhiqin Liu (刘志琴) (Hangzhou: Zhejiang People's Press, 1998), p.
 579; Vol. 2, p.
 531.